How Much Waste We Create

 We believe that even one unsafe truck is one too many.
 PWIA has joined with representatives of state government, local government and waste haulers to support laws that help improve the safe transport of waste and compliance with environmental regulations.

 The Waste Transportation Safety Act (Act 90) requires that all vehicles transporting municipal or residual waste to processing and disposal facilities in Pennsylvania must have a valid Waste Transporter Authorization.
-In the 2015 WTSA Annual Report, the PA Department of Environmental Protection concluded that “except for vehicles out of service, the compliance rates for waste transportation vehicles and drivers are consistently better than other commercial vehicles inspected as part of PA State Police inspection.”
+The PA Department of Environmental Protection has concluded that “except for vehicles out of service, the compliance rates for waste transportation vehicles and drivers are consistently better than other commercial vehicles inspected as part of PA State Police inspection.”